Online stochastic gradient descent on non-convex losses from high-dimensional inference: Introduction

 for some $\phi: [-1,1]\to \mathbb R$ (here $\cdot$ denotes the Euclidean inner product on $\mathbb{R}^{N}$).
 We call $m_N(x)$ the \emph{correlation} of $x$ with $\theta_N$.
 We often also refer to $m_N$ as the latitude, and call the set $m_N(x)\approx 0$ the \emph{equator} of the sphere.

 In order to formalize the notion of exiting the ``search phase'', we recall here the notion of ``weak recovery", i.e., achieving macroscopic correlation with $\theta_N$.
-We say that a sequence of estimators $\hat \theta_N\in \mathbb{S}^{N-1}$ \emph{weakly recover} the parameter $\theta_N$ if for some $\eta>0$,
+We say that a sequence of estimators $\hat \theta_N\in \mathbb{S}^{N-1}$ \emph{weakly recovers} the parameter $\theta_N$ if for some $\eta>0$,

+{As $\|m_N\|_{\infty}\le 1$, this definition is equivalent to the existence of $\eta>0$ such that this latter formulation was used in, e.g.,~\cite{mondelli2018fundamental}}.
 To understand the scaling here, i.e., $\hat \theta_N \cdot \theta_N =\Theta(1)$, recall the basic fact from high-dimensional probability \cite{Vershynin}, that if $\hat\theta_N$ were drawn uniformly at random, then $\hat\theta_N\cdot\theta_N\simeq N^{-1/2}$ and that the probability of weak recovery with a random choice is exponentially small in $N$.
 In the context we consider here, attaining weak recovery corresponds to exiting the search phase.
-On the other hand, our final goal is to understand \emph{consistent estimation} or \emph{strong recovery} which in this setting is equivalent to showing that $m(\hat\theta_N) \to 1$ in probability.
+On the other hand, our final goal is to understand \emph{consistent estimation} or \emph{strong recovery} which in this setting amounts to showing that $m_N(\hat\theta_N) \to 1$ in probability {(or equivalently in $L^p$-norm for $p\geq 1$).}